 Picnics are allowed on the grass areas of the Main Arena, but food/drink which has not been purchased from Twinwood Festival caterers/bars may not be taken into any indoor venues or bars, or onto the outside decking area of the Main Arena Bar.

 For campers only: cooking using small barbeques is permitted by caravanners and campers in the campsites only.
 Persons intending to cook, or who have a BBQ must have a fire extinguisher close by.
 BBQs must not be left unattended until the appliance is completely cold.
 Fires must be contained in a purpose made BBQ that is raised off the ground, to avoid damaging our grass, and must be operated in a safe and responsible manner, and kept at a safe distance away from tents.
 Do NOT burn plastics in Barbeques.
 Fires on the ground are not permitted.
 Cooking/heating food/drinks is not permitted on the arena or by those who are not caravanning/camping onsite.
 All caravans should contain a fire extinguisher.

 FIREWORKS, CHINESE/FLYING LANTERNS, DRONES, FLARES and BONFIRES are not permitted .

-Please bring your own bin liners and use the campsite rubbish disposal points.
-The festival cleaners will ensure the site is always clear of rubbish, HOWEVER due to the huge increase in the cost of refuse disposal and recycling, we ask all campers to take home as much of your own rubbish as possible, and this will help us keep our campsite charges down at a sensible level.
+Please bring your own bin liners.
+Please take home your bottles and cans for recycling.
+Due to the huge increase in the cost of refuse disposal and recycling, we ask all campers to take home as much of your own rubbish as possible, and this will help us keep our campsite charges down at a sensible level.